Greg Norman: Personal life

 Norman had a brief romance with British tennis player Sue Barker before he met Laura Andrassy, an American flight attendant.
 Norman married Andrassy in July 1981.
-They had two children—Greg Norman, Jr. and Morgan-Leigh.
+They had two children—Greg Norman Jr. and Morgan-Leigh.
 They divorced in 2006, with Andrassy receiving a $105 million settlement.
 He married former World No. 1 tennis player Chris Evert on Paradise Island in the Bahamas in June 2008, but they separated after only 15 months and were subsequently divorced.
 In November 2010, Norman married interior designer Kirsten Kutner on Necker Island in the British Virgin Islands, with Greg Jr. as his best man.
-Norman has two grandchildren—Harrison and Hendrix.
+Norman has two grandchildren.

 In December 2020, Norman was hospitalized with COVID-19.
 While in hospital, he shared an update on Instagram saying, "It's been an ugly one.
 I for one am looking forward to getting out of this quarantine and looking forward to building whatever the great future is for 2021 and beyond."

+Political views

+Norman was accused by US Congressman Tim Burchett of promoting Saudi Arabian “propaganda” through his involvement with the LIV series.
+Norman has rejected this criticism.

+Norman was a vocal supporter of the presidency and policies of Donald Trump. "(From) my business perspective, he’s done a phenomenal job," Norman told one publication about Trump.
+"He has pretty much stuck to all his promises he made when he was elected."